damientseng/damientseng.github.io/_posts/2017-11-20-pyspark-udf-a-cross-language-approach.md

 ```

-You may find such kind of work-arounds mysterious and awkward.
+You may find such kind of workarounds mysterious and awkward.
 It's true.
-For one thing, fileds like `_jvm` are prefixed with a single underscore, which indicate they are private variables.
+For one thing, fields like `_jvm` are prefixed with a single underscore, which indicates they are private variables.
 Although it's just a convention in Python, these variables are not designed as a part of PySpark's API.
 So they are not guaranteed to be stable among different versions.
 Fortunately, starting from version 2.1.0, an official function `registerJavaFunction` is offered for registering UDFs implemented by Java/Scala.
 ```python
 """
 https://github.com/apache/spark/blob/4d2d3d47e00e78893b1ecd5a9a9070adc5243ac9/python/pyspark/sql/context.py#L206